brunodagostino/coding-exercises/README.md

     1: Enqueue element x into the end of the queue.
     2: Dequeue the element at the front of the queue.
     3: Print the element at the front of the queue.

+### Removing Stars From a String
+You are given a string s, which contains stars *.

+In one operation, you can:

+Choose a star in s.
+Remove the closest non-star character to its left, as well as remove the star itself.
+Return the string after all stars have been removed.

+Note:

+The input will be generated such that the operation is always possible.
+It can be shown that the resulting string will always be unique.

 ## Topic | Hash & Maps